Family seeks help solving murders 10 years later

 "Jack and Jeri will live forever in our hearts and memories," they continued.
 "But the people who committed this act are still at large, and they need to be brought to justice.
 We ask that anyone who has any knowledge of what happened to Jack and Jeri immediately come forward to the Andover Police Department.
 Please help us solve this crime."

-Over the past decade law enforcement from the Andover Police Department, Massachusetts State Police and FBI have chased down leads to try and solve the mysterious double homicide, The Eagle-Tribune previously reported.
+Over the past decade law enforcement from the Andover Police Department, Massachusetts State Police and FBI have chased down leads to try and solve the mysterious double homicide.

 On the morning of Dec.
 14, 2011, John "Jack" Magee, 69, and Geraldine "Jeri" Magee, 67, were both found shot dead in their home at 7 Orchard Crossing.
 Their bodies were discovered that morning by their daughter, Holly Senykoff, who was dropping off her children at the time.